TRAIL MASTER CERTIFICATION COURSE

 Wisconsin Horse Council

-2014 Horse Trail Design School - Trail Master Certification Course Has Now Been Completed
+2014 Trail Master Certification Course Recap

 The Wisconsin Horse Council presented its 10th Trail Master Certification course presented by Trail Design Specialists, Inc. (TDS).
 It was held in Lowes Lake Park, in Monches, WI.
 Lowes Lake is a unit of the Southern Kettle Moraine State Forest and is located west of Germantown.
 The instructor was Mike Riter of TDS.
 The 4-day course started on July 9th and ran through July 12th.
 Classes ran from 8:30 through 4:00 each day, with all days requiring attendance in order to complete the course.